gerixx/jcodeddi/README.md

 It is light weight, fast, debugable and transparent.

+Cyclic dependencies are prohibited.

+Type safety when retrieving beans from the injection context.

 Dependency graph is printable.

 Individual construction suppliers for instance creation can be defined.